m0odero/alx-pre_course/README.md

 ### Project Description
 ***
-This is my first ALX project.
+This is my first ALX project
 ***